 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-In the United States, there were 25,500 jobs for Semiconductor Processor in 2016.
+In 2016, there was an estimated number of 25,500 jobs in the United States for Semiconductor Processor.
 There is little to no growth in job opportunities for Semiconductor Processor.
-Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.
+There will be an estimated 2,600 positions for Semiconductor Processor per year.

 The states with the most job growth for Semiconductor Processor are Nebraska, Iowa, and Arizona.
 Watch out if you plan on working in Georgia, New Mexico, or Colorado.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Semiconductor Processor ranges between $26,130 and $58,590.

 Semiconductor Processors who work in New York, Massachusetts, or New Mexico, make the highest salaries.